Verified July 2026 · Cited to primary sources

 Does MOTS-c help with weight loss?

-MOTS-c improves metabolism and insulin sensitivity in animal models and is marketed as an "exercise mimetic," but human evidence is association-only — Grade D. If weight loss is the goal, approved GLP-1 medications have the human trial data.
+MOTS-c improves metabolism and insulin sensitivity in animal models and is marketed as an "exercise mimetic," but human evidence is association-only, so it lands at Grade D. If weight loss is the goal, approved GLP-1 medications have the human trial data.
 See our weight-loss guidance.

 Is MOTS-c FDA approved?